CPR/AED and First Aid Course Offerings

 Are you having difficulty finding a “live” course that fits your busy schedule?
 Read on and follow these simple steps:

-1) Visit http://www.onlineaha.org/ to sign up for the online cognitive session, part one, of the Healthcare Provider, Heartsaver CPR/AED and/or Heartsaver First Aid class of your choice.
+1) Visit http://www.onlineaha.org/ to sign up for the online cognitive session, part one, of the Heartcode BLS, Heartsaver CPR/AED and/or Heartsaver First Aid class of your choice.

 2) Complete the cognitive portion of one of the above courses online and print the completion certificate.

 3) Contact us for an appointment to have your skills evaluated, part two.
-The skills session fee is $40.00 and takes approximately 1 hour.
-Upon completion you will receive your two year AHA certification card.
+The skills session fee is $25.00 and takes approximately 1 hour.
+Upon successful completion, you will receive your two year AHA certification card within two weeks.

 Remember, you must bring the online course completion certificate with you to the skills evaluation session.